Building Libraries and Library Additions: A Selected Annotated Bibliography

 Barclay, Donald A., and Eric D. Scott.
 The Library Renovation, Maintenance, and Construction Handbook.
 New York: Neal-Schuman Publishers, Inc., 2011.

 The Library Renovation, Maintenance, and Construction Handbook is a one-stop, easy-to-understand resource that will guide you through the often complicated, jargon-filled arenas of building construction and renovation, so that you can effectively advocate for your ideas about how form supports your library’s functions.
 Authors Donald A. Barclay and Eric D. Scott draw on their extensive experience to provide a wealth of accessible and practical advice for creating functional, attractive, and long-lasting library spaces.
 They introduce readers to the major stages of construction and renovation, explain details like building codes, reading plans, and building systems, and even provide a handy glossary of key construction terms.
 This helpful guide outlines all of the vital steps for building or renovating library-specific spaces, including coverage of interior design, signage, safety and security, and what it means to build a green library.
 You'll find tips for daily and emergency maintenance, as well how to protect and manage a library during a renovation.
 The companion CD-ROM makes the glossary searchable, gives you digital blueprint symbols to help you learn about reading plans, features digital images illustrating major construction methods discussed in the book, and includes many useful forms and checklists to customize for your library.
 Unfortunately, they don't teach building renovation, maintenance, and construction in library school.
 Whether you're building or renovating a public, academic, school, or special library, this accessibly-written new guidebook will equip you with the fundamental knowledge and tools you need.
+The freely available Library Renovation, Maintenance, and Construction Handbook excerpt (PDF) is the extensively-detailed table of contents, list of illustrations, and the preface.

 Bryan, Cheryl.
 Managing Facilities for Results: Optimizing Space for Services.
 Chicago: American Library Association, 2007.